Executive Summary

 What Lumentum Does

 Lumentum manufactures optical and photonic components and systems essential for data transmission in AI data centers, cloud infrastructure, and telecommunications networks.
-Spun off from JDS Uniphase in 2015, the company operates in two segments:
+Spun off from JDS Uniphase in 2015, the company's revenue mix has shifted decisively toward AI infrastructure.

 - EML Laser Chips: Electro-absorption Modulated Lasers -- the "light engines" inside optical transceivers.
-Lumentum holds 50-60% global market share and is the only supplier at scale for both 100G and 200G lane speeds.
+50-60% global market share.
+Only supplier shipping 200G-per-lane EMLs at volume for 1.6T transceivers.
+ASPs rising from $14 to $20+ due to supply constraints.

-- Optical Transceivers (Cloud Modules): 800G and 1.6T pluggable transceivers sold directly to hyperscalers (Microsoft, Google, Meta).
-Revenue grew 50%+ sequentially in Q4 FY2025.
+- Optical Transceivers (Cloud Modules): 800G and 1.6T pluggable transceivers sold directly to hyperscalers.
+Revenue driven by Cloud Light acquisition (2023, $750M) enabling vertical integration.

-- Optical Circuit Switches (OCS): Next-generation switching technology that routes light signals without converting to electricity, reducing power consumption by ~40%.
-First revenue in Q4 FY2025; $400M+ backlog.
+- Optical Circuit Switches (OCS): Next-generation switching routing light without electrical conversion, reducing power ~40%.
+Deployed at 3 hyperscale customers. $400M+ backlog.

-- Coherent/DCI Components: Narrow linewidth lasers, pump lasers for data center interconnect and undersea/terrestrial telecom.
+- Coherent/DCI Components: Narrow linewidth lasers, pump lasers for telecom.

 Revenue Trajectory (Quarterly)